 - Professional development opportunities (for example, conference attendance or stipends for course enrollment)

 API’s main office is located in Arlington, Virginia.
-We will consider remote candidates as well as those who prefer to work in and/or want to relocate to our office.
+We will consider remote candidates anywhere in the continental United States, as well as those who prefer to work in and/or want to relocate to our office.
 The API team is mostly working remotely at present and has flexible expectations about working from the office in the future.
-Remote candidates should be willing to travel to the API main office for occasional meetings — typically trips of 2-3 days every 6-8 weeks.
+Remote candidates should be willing to travel to the API main office for occasional meetings — typically trips of 2-3 days every quarter.
 The job also may include occasional travel to conferences or other API events.

 How to apply

-Please email a resume and cover letter to firstname.lastname@example.org.
+Please email your resume and technical portfolio to email@example.com.
 We also invite candidates to fill out our affirmative action form here.
 Please include this form with your application.
 Candidates must be authorized to work in the United States.
 Please mention “Web Applications Engineer” in the subject line so we can direct your application to the right people.
 Please be prepared to provide three professional references.